pariyarkiran/raas-sdk/README.md

-# SKD for RAAS-API in JAVA
+# SDK for RAAS-API in JAVA